 Undergraduate Research at Miami University

-Students presented results of their original scholarly research to interested faculty and peers during the OUPRC on April 27, 2013.
+Students will present results of their research to interested faculty, peers and the public.

 Held in mid April each year, the Miami Undergraduate Research Forum showcases the creative and scholarly activities our undergraduates have been engaged in over the course of the academic year.
-The public is invited to join us next year on April 16, 2014 to celebrate and promote undergraduate engagment in learning and their scholarly achievements.
-Read more about this year's UR Forum 2013.
+The public is invited to join us on April 16, 2014 to celebrate and promote undergraduate engagment in learning and their scholarly achievements.

 Miami is nationally recognized by U.S. News & World report for its "unusually strong commitment to undergraduate teaching".
 Getting involved in research allows students to build meaningful relationships with our dedicated Miami faculty outside of the traditional classroom setting.